covid-saarani/covid-saarani/README.md

     "deaths": {
         "current": (int) Death count as of now.
         "previous": (int) Death count on the previous day.
-        "delta": (int) Change in deaths in the last 24 hours.
+        "delta": (int) Change in deaths in the last 24 hours (including reconciled).
         "reconciled": (int) Reconciled deaths which were added to current day count.
         "ratio_pc": (float, 5 digit precision) % of deaths in the total cases.
     }